Frank Bunker Gilbreth: Whidden Construction Company

 Renton Whidden, Gilbreth's old Sunday School teacher, hired him for his building company.
 He was to start as a laborer, learn the various building trades, and work his way up in the firm.
 In July 1885 at age 17 he started as a bricklayer's helper.
 As he learned bricklaying he noticed the many variations in the bricklayers' methods and efficiency.
 This began his interest in finding "the one best way" of executing any task.
 He quickly learned every part of building work and contracting, and advanced rapidly.
 He took night school classes to learn mechanical drawing.
 After five years he was a superintendent, which allowed his mother to give up her boarding house.

 Using his observations of workmen laying brick, Gilbreth developed a multilevel scaffold that kept the bricks within easy reach of the bricklayer.
 He began patenting his innovations with this "Vertical Scaffold", then developed and patented the "Gilbreth Waterproof Cellar".
-He made innovations in concrete construction,as well.
+He made innovations in concrete construction, as well.
 After ten years, at age 27, he was the chief superintendent.
 When after ten years the Whiddens were unwilling to make him a partner, he resigned to start his own company.

 Career as general contractor

 Gilbreth founded his own commercial contracting firm on April 1, 1895.
 For the next fifteen years, "Frank B. Gilbreth, General Contractor" and two subsidiary companies would build some 100 large-scale projects across the United States (along with two in Canada), including full scale factories, paper mills, canals, dams and powerhouses.
-The largest such project was a complete paper mill constructed in Canton, North Carolina in 1907-8, a $2 million facility consisting of more than thirty full-scale industrial buildings.
+The largest such project was a complete paper mill constructed in 1907–08 in Canton, North Carolina.
+It was a $2 million facility consisting of more than thirty full-scale industrial buildings.

 One Gilbreth construction project was the Simmons Hardware Company's Sioux City Warehouse.
 The architects had specified that hundreds of 20 ft hardened concrete piles (based on Gibreth's own patents for design and installation) were to be driven in to allow the soft ground to take the weight of two million bricks required to construct the building.
 The "Time and Motion" approach could be applied to the bricklaying and the transportation.
 The building was also required to support efficient input and output of deliveries via its own railroad switching facilities.

-Gilbreth was also an inventor with thirteen patents, beginning in his years with the Whiddens, and had patent and product management offices in London and Berlin.
+Gilbreth held thirteen patents as an inventor, beginning in his years with the Whiddens, and had patent and product management offices in London and Berlin.
 Other than two projects in Ontario, Canada, and a third that was abandoned after initial construction, he did not build any projects outside the United States.